 — Opening Narration

 Mortal Kombat: Conquest was a live-action TV series based off the highly successful Mortal Kombat video games.The series revolved around the winner of the previous Mortal Kombat, Kung Lao and his allies fights against various individuals who threaten Earthrealm.The series is regarded as something of a cult classic.
-It has not been released on DVD, and has an infamous ending that divides fans to this day.
+It has not been released on DVD in the US, and has an infamous ending that divides fans to this day.

 Adaptational Attractiveness: Mileena.
 Inverted when she first appears; she's uglier than her game counterpart, since her ugliness isn't limited to her lower face.
 Played straight after she partly loses her Kitana disguise; she still looks beautiful, save for some long teeth, wich aren't so prominent as in the game.

 Everybody Has Lots of Sex: Most dialogue between men and women tends to suggest they want only one thing.
 Even Kung Lao is implied to have lost an old relic in a woman's house, and the woman is very happy to see him again.
-Exceptions are Kitana, Scorpion, and Sub-Zero (though Scorpion could be implied to have a healthy sex life since he has a wife, until Sub-Zero kills her)
+Exceptions are Kitana (this takes place before she meets Liu Kang), Scorpion, and Sub-Zero (though Scorpion could be implied to have a healthy sex life since he has a wife, until Sub-Zero kills her)

 Expy: If you look at it in one way, the main trio are similar to the main trio of the Mortal Kombat games.
 Kung Lao has Liu Kang's The Hero mentality, Siro has Johnny Cage's cocky attitude, and Taja is similar to Sonya Blade in terms of Action Girl.